-2.4 Rainfall-runoff Eevent definition and characterisation
+2.4 Event definition and characterisation

-We identify 53 rainfall-runoff events during 2017 and 2018 (Fig. 2) by following five rules as follows that meet all of the following six conditions: (1) Significant rainfall is more than 0.1 mm in 15 min; (2) Rainfall events are separated by a period of at least 6 hours when no significant rainfall occurs; (3) The rainfall event must have the rainfall depth of must be at least 4 mm; (4) The rainfall-runoff event starts with the rainfall event but continues after the rainfall has stopped for a recession period of 48 hours or until new rainfall event with a rainfall depth of at least 1 mm starts. is a rainfall event extended by 48 hour recession period or to the start of the next rainfall event when at least 1 mm rainfall occurs Selected recession time covers most of the groundwater event dynamics while minimizing the coverage of the stream baseflow fluctuations; (5) No threshold is imposed on streamflow, however, no streamflow data is should be missing during the duration of the rainfall-runoff event; (6) At least one groundwater or soil moisture response is found (Section 2.5).
+We identify 53 rainfall-runoff events during 2017 and 2018 (Fig. 2) by following five rules as follows: (1) Significant rainfall is more than 0.1 mm in 15 min; (2) Rainfall events are separated by a period of at least 6 hours when no significant rainfall occurs; (3) The event rainfall depth must be at least 4 mm; (4) The rainfall-runoff event is a rainfall event extended by 48 hour recession period or to the start of the next rainfall event when at least 1 mm rainfall occurs; (5) No streamflow data is missing during the duration of the rainfall-runoff event; (6) At least one groundwater or soil moisture response is found (Section 2.5).

-195 For each event, we calculate the following event characteristics: the event duration is the total time between the start and end of the event as defined above.
+For each event, we calculate the following event characteristics: the event duration is the total time between the start and end of the event as defined above.
 Rainfall event duration is calculated as time elapsed from the beginning of the event until 90% of the rainfall amount fell.
 Rainfall depth is the sum of all precipitation that occurred during the event.
 The maximum rainfall intensity is the maximum rainfall amount per 15 min interval during the whole event.
 Change in streamflow (dQ) is the difference between the maximum and minimum streamflow during the event.
 The streamflow peak time is the elapsed time from the beginning of the event until streamflow reaches its maximum.
 The runoff depth is the sum of the streamflow, reduced by its minimum, multiplied by the time step (15 min) and divided by the catchment area (66 ha).
 Following Saffarpour et al. (2016) we use antecedent soil moisture index (ASI) as the measure of antecedent catchment wetness.
-We calculate it as the mean volumetric soil moisture content of all soil moisture stations over 24 hours before the start of an event multiplied by the soil column depth (0.6 m) A table of all events and their characteristics is given in the appendix (Table A1Table).
+We calculate it as the mean volumetric soil moisture content of all soil moisture stations over 24 hours before the start of an event multiplied by the soil column depth (0.6 m) A table of all events and their characteristics is given in the appendix (Table A1).